-This deported mom just became the face of the Trump crackdown debate
+Guadalupe Garcia de Rayos has become the focus of a national debate over the Trump administration's crackdown on illegal immigration.

 A crackdown on illegal immigration

-The immigration executive orders signed by Trump could amount to a vast expansion of authority for individual immigration officers and a dramatic increase in efforts to detain and deport undocumented immigrants.
+The executive order signed by Trump could amount to a vast expansion of authority for individual immigration officers and a dramatic increase in efforts to detain and deport undocumented immigrants.

 The order lays out a series of categories of undocumented immigrants that immigration law enforcement officials should prioritize for removing from the country, a reaction to what was criticized by the right as lax enforcement of immigration law by President Barack Obama.